|search engine by freefind|

 While there were a few doctrinal differences, such as the preferred form of idolatry to practice: worshiping icons verses statues, leavened verses unleavened communion bread, etc., the Great Schism was mainly the result of human greed, the lack of communication methods of the day, along with various political power plays.
 Neither the Eastern nor Western Catholic Church has ever displayed any interest whatsoever in removing Paganism from their dogmas and traditions nor in restoring the abandoned reformed Torah teachings of Iēsoús and his talmidim.
 Historically all who sought to do this have been condemned as Apostate Judaizers by both sides.

 To this day both of these fourth century created branches of the Nicolaitan/Nicene Church claims to be the original Church established by their counsel created god-man Iēsoús.
 Both considers the other to be in rebellion to their Christ.
 Both continue to be at odds with Torah and the reformed Jewish teachings of Iēsoús and his talmidim.

 This of course is but a very brief overview of the Great Schism.
-Volumes could and have been written on this topic.
+Volumes have been written on this topic.
 I have sought to be even handed in this presentation.
 Both sides have legitimate claims in my opinion and neither is biblically authorized in their claims.
-The point, for our purposes here, is that neither was established by Yeshua nor his talmidim.
+The point, for our purposes here, is that neither was established by Yeshua nor his talmidim nor have any share in Sinai Covenant.
 Rather, the Church was established on the word of the warlord Constantine the Great who claimed to have had a vision of Iēsoús and his mother.
 Neither the Eastern nor the Western Church carried on the movement established by the Apostles nor did either intend to.
 The Way movement ceased to exist and the Covenant remains, as it always has, with the Jews (John 4:22).

 Boycott Hatred of Jews!